Launch files

 localkey, pointing to a directory on your filesystem.
 The path can be either absolute or relative to thepeppy_launcher.json5file - Repository: Reference a node that is already registered in your user repositories.
 Specify

 nameandtag, or use the combinedname: "<name>:<tag>"shorthand.
-The node is resolved against your local packages cache at~/.peppy/cache/packages.json5.
+The node is resolved against your local nodes cache at~/.peppy/cache/nodes.json5.

-peppy stack launch ./python/peppy_launcher.json5peppy stack launch ./rust/peppy_launcher.json5PeppyOS automatically inspects the name and tag of each node, verifies that all dependencies are met, and constructs the node stack in the correct order.
+peppy stack launch ./examples/python_robot.json5peppy stack launch ./examples/rust_robot.json5PeppyOS automatically inspects the name and tag of each node, verifies that all dependencies are met, and constructs the node stack in the correct order.

 Verify that the node stack was configured correctly: